 You finally decided to ask your doctor for some advice and your doctor suggested seeing an ADHD specialist.
 And you found out what you’ve been thinking for some time.
 You have ADHD and you now have an official ADHD diagnosis.

 First of all welcome to our tribe.
 I say this because so many adults struggle with various aspects of their life and even their business and are always asking that question- “What is wrong with me?”
 In many cases when you receive a diagnosis of ADHD it is a huge relief and answers many questions you may have been asking yourself for years.

 However, let’s make something very clear right now.
 There is absolutely nothing wrong with you.
 You and many others were just born with a different brain.
-Your wiring is different, you think different, in your brain processes information somewhat different than others without ADHD.
+Your wiring is different, you think differently, in your brain processes information somewhat differently than others without ADHD.
 Again, there is nothing wrong with you.

 Give yourself some credit

 Just because you have been diagnosed with ADHD does not mean that you were handed a list of things you cannot do.
 For example, many people with ADHD are time blind, have issues with time, and are always late for everything.
 Me?
 I am rarely late.
 I grew up in a family where my father was in the military, and we were early for everything.
 It was ingrained in my brain from an early age that we would be on time.
 However, there are some people that say I do not have ADHD because I do not have issues with time for the most part.

 You need to give yourself some credit and tell yourself that you actually can do things rather than cannot do certain things.
 You can be on time, you can finish projects, and you can get a ton of work done when you’re in the mood.
 You can stay focused on projects at work in home, and you can stay married to the same person for an entire lifetime.
 Don’t let anybody tell you that you can’t do something.